 Unfortunately, I do not recommend freezing the filled cream horns, but you can freeze the unfilled pastry cones in a rigid plastic container for up to 6 months.
 Remove from the freezer and defrost on paper towels (to absorb any moisture) and then fill with cream and serve.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

-If you would like to make these raspberry cream horns yourself, why not pin the recipe to your Pinterest board so you can find it again easily.
+If you would like to make these raspberry cream horns yourself, why not pin the recipe to your Pinterest board so you can find it again easily?
 Just click the image below.

-The recipe
+📋The recipe

 Raspberry cream horns with dark chocolate